VaporumCoin/VaporumPaperWalletGenerator/README.md

 The Vaporum Paper Wallet project provides an all-in-one HTML document with embedded JavaScript/Css/Images.
 The JavaScript is readable, not minified and contains no XMLHttpRequest's (no AJAX).
 The benefit of this technique is you can load the JavaScript locally and trust that the JavaScript did not change after being loaded.

-**Are you interested in your own custom version of this paper wallet?** Contact a ChainZilla representative today at contact@chainzilla.io.
+**Contact ChainZilla if you are interested in your own custom version of this paper wallet?**

 Credit and Notice of Copyrights and Licenses: